admin@stjamesprioryproject.org.uk

 Walsingham House is registered as a Hostel and an Accredited Supporting People provider by Bristol City Council.
 This enables individuals to access comprehensive general and housing support as well as treatment for their addiction.
 It leads to the provision of a more relevant and realistic service to meet the needs of the target group.

-We only charge the referring agency for Treatment charges and provide the housing and support from a different funding stream.
-Consequently in reality we are providing day treatment, but all round residential support which is funded separately.
+We are funded separately for treatment and support.
+As a consequence we only charge the referring authority for Treatment charges on a day contract rate.
+The housing and support costs come from a different funding stream – Housing Benefit and a Supporting People contract.
+We are actually providing day treatment, but all round residential support which is funded separately.
+In combination this provides a residential rehab service.

 See NTA Residential treatment Directory and Addiction Today web site for further information about Walsingham House.